Birder’s Guide to the Best Binoculars for Bird Watching

 Understanding the Numbers in Binoculars

 Apart from the brand and model code in the product name of binoculars, you will also find a pair of numbers separated by the letter X. The manufacturers did not randomly pick these numbers.
-Instead, these numbers tell you two important binocular properties—magnification and aperture size.
+Instead, these numbers tell you two important binocular properties—power and aperture size.

-best binoculars for bird watching
+binoculars for bird watching

 When referring to binoculars, we use the terms “power” and “magnification” interchangeably.
 It is the number before “X”.
 It tells you how many times the object will appear nearer to the person using the binoculars than if it were viewed with the naked eye.